 - Successful completion of a language course numbered 202 or higher;

-- A proficiency exam administered by the Modern Foreign Language Department.
+- A proficiency exam administered by the Modern Languages, Literatures, and Cultures Department.

 Please note: Students are strongly encouraged to take a least one course that is taught in the target language.